 \subsubsection{Pseudo-labeling}

 UDA can be also regarded as a semi-supervised learning (SSL) problem where unlabeled data from the same domain are replaced by data from another target domain.
-Therefore, some popular SSL strategies, e.g., entropy minimization \cite{grandvalet2005semi,advent}, mean-teacher \cite{tarvainen2017mean,french2017self} and virtual adversarial training \cite{miyato2018virtual,shu2018dirt}, have been successfully applied to UDA.
-Pseudo-labeling is favored by most UDA methods due to its convenience.
-For example, \cite{saito2017asymmetric,li2019bidirectional} exploit intermediate pseudo-labels with tri-training and self-training, respectively.
+As a simple yet effective technique for SSL, pseudo-labeling~\cite{lee2013pseudo} has been widely used in UDA methods.
+For example, \cite{saito2017asymmetric,li2019bidirectional,atdoc} exploit intermediate pseudo-labels with tri-training and self-training, respectively.
 Recently, curriculum learning \cite{choi2019pseudo}, self-paced learning \cite{zou2018unsupervised} and re-weighting schemes \cite{cdan} are further leveraged to protect the domain adaptation from inaccurate pseudo-labels.